eetuna/CRM_ML/docs/architecture/OPTION_C_IMPLEMENTATION_PLAN.md

 ## Executive Summary

 Option C packages the existing Option A infrastructure (C++ dynamics + AD Jacobians) into a native PyTorch C++ extension operator.
-This eliminates Python-level overhead and provides a standard distribution mechanism.
+This eliminates Python-level overhead and provides a high-performance alternative to the Python wrapper.

 ### Scope
 - **Forward**: Call existing C++ `step_from_seed()`
 - **Backward**: Use existing `linearize_full_seed_action_from_seed_implicit()` for gradients
-- **Package**: Installable via `pip` with standard Torch extension workflow
+- **Build**: Local compilation via `python setup.py build_ext --inplace` to avoid system-level install issues
 - **Batch**: Support for batched tensor inputs where possible

 ### Non-Scope (Explicit Exclusions)